kenmori/handsonFrontend/work/basic/Work.md

 ## 3

-- Find `e`, and then return index of e as number
+- Find `e`, and then return index of e as number.

 input: